 Which machine is better for metalworking?

-A mini mill is better for metalworking because it provides higher rigidity, greater precision, and multi-axis cutting capability.
+A milling machine is better for metalworking because it provides higher rigidity, greater precision, and multi-axis cutting capability.
+A drill press is better for simple, fast hole drilling where precision machining is not required.